On my current project I’m working as an Integration developer (using among other things Camel, Hystrix and MongoDB).

 c) Save Evidence - logs, Graphs etc.

 It is also important to capture the NFR test results in the raw, as this is the data used to validate your findings.
-There is no point in just writing on a wiki page saying that you ran the test and achieved the throughput of 100tps with response time being less then 1 sec with no errors, until you can back it up with some sort of data (logs, graphs, etc.).
+There is no point in just writing on a wiki page saying that you ran the test and achieved the throughput of 100tps with response time being less than 1 sec with no errors, until you can back it up with some sort of data (logs, graphs, etc.).

 If you can capture logs and graphs from a test tool such as JMeter, this is strong evidence that can be very helpful in supporting your conclusions.